NicoleAbuhakmeh/blog/_posts/2017-05-22-BrewDogEFP.md

 ---

-I have been on the receiving end of some pretty nice and thoughtful gifts, but more often than not, I have to just regift things I've received. *(Sorry friends & family, I'm allergic to shellfish - so a crab claw cracker set isn't needed in my house!)*
+I have been on the receiving end of some pretty nice and thoughtful gifts, but more often than not, I have to just regift things I've received. *(Sorry friends and family, I'm allergic to shellfish - so a crab claw cracker set isn't needed in my house!)*

 This year for my birthday, I wasn't taking any chances.